 Once bone is lost, it can't be completely replaced using current therapies.
 Osteoporosis can't be cured.
 But it can be slowed down.
 There are a number of ways to prevent and treat osteoporosis in men.

 Lifestyle approaches for preventing bone loss in men include:

 Getting more calcium and vitamin D. Calcium comes from the food we eat.
-Dairy products (such as milk, yogurt, and cheese) and nondairy foods (like salmon, spinach, and tofu) are good sources.
-Vitamin D comes from diet and the sun.
-For men older than age 50, the recommended daily intake of calcium is 1,000 to 1,200 mg.
-For vitamin D, it's 600 to 800 international units (IU).
+Dairy products (such as milk, yogurt, and cheese) and nondairy foods (like salmon, spinach, fortified juices, and tofu) are good sources.
+Vitamin D comes from diet (fish, eggs, and fortified foods like juice, milk, milk alternatives, and cereal) and the sun.
+For men older than 50, the recommended daily intake of calcium is 1,000 to 1,200 mg.
+For vitamin D, it's 600 to 800 international units.

 Exercising.
 Regular physical activity, especially weight-bearing exercises, can help prevent bone loss.
 These include jogging, dancing, stair-climbing, and arm exercises.

 Limiting how much alcohol you drink